kubearmor/kubearmor-dashboards/README.md

 KubeArmor provides a dashboard by integrating with Logstash + Elasticsearch + Kibana.

 For this, KubeArmor, KafkaClient, and Kafka should be deployed.
-If you didn't set up KubeArmor's Kafka Client and the Kafka system, first follow the steps described in [KafkaClient Deployment](https://github.com/kubearmor/kubearmor-kafka-client).
+If you didn't set up KubeArmor's Kafka Client or the Kafka system, please follow the steps described in [KafkaClient](https://github.com/kubearmor/kubearmor-kafka-client).

 If those are ready, you can deploy ELK now.